Hi, I’m Christophe. I started this website as a hobby in 2010 to share my passion for swimming.

 The following years I rarely swam.
 If it did happen, most of the time it was to have fun with my friends rather than swim.
 However, I always envied good swimmers and would have liked to be able to swim like them.

 Baywatch was popular during my teenage years, and being a safeguard at the beach surrounded by fit and beautiful women was one of my dreams :-).
-But sadly I still couldn’t swim freestyle, and I kept dreaming.
+But sadly I still couldn’t swim front crawl, and I kept dreaming.

 In the year 2000, I saw an ad for swimming lessons in a local newspaper.
 The lessons were intended for people who had some basic swimming skills.
 The focus was on improving your breaststroke and learning backstroke and front crawl.
 So I decided to sign up.